bob123456678/TrainControl/Readme.md

             - Increased the size of locomotive icons
         - Autonomy
             - Consolidated start / stop buttons onto the Locomotive Control tab of the autonomy UI
+            - Moved option to clear locomotives from the graph to the right-click menu in the graph UI (when right clicking any blank space)
         - Routes
             - The route ID is now pre-filled when editing route IDs
         - Locomotive Management